plant-emotion/plant-emotion/_posts/2020-06-27-alternative-modeling.md

 ---
 layout: post
-title: "Alternative Modeling Ideas by Peter"
+title: "Alternative Modelling Ideas by Peter"
 author: "Sebastian"
 categories: project
 ---

-On June 19, Peter Gloor provided us with alternative modeling ideas.
-The ideas are briefly summarized herafter.
+On June 19, Peter Gloor provided us with alternative modelling ideas.
+The ideas are briefly summarized hereafter.
 Following the question: Perhaps it is worthwhile to model the "step", "wing beat", or "swimming movement" of the Codariocalyx or Mimosa?

 ##  Reserach Papers